aral/ar.al-site/content/2018/07/10/dell-xps-13-day-1/index.md

   <figcaption>My switch to Mac coincided with my growing realisation of the importance of design in shaping the quality of people's lives.</figcaption>
 </figure>

-My switch to a Mac did not involve any sacrifices.
-It was seamless, thanks to Parallels (which let me keep using my existing software while looking for native alternatives), the web and IMAP email, and free and open source cross-platform apps.
+It's also important to note that my switch to a Mac did not involve any sacrifices.
+It was seamless thanks to Parallels (which let me keep using my existing software while looking for native alternatives), the web and IMAP email, and free and open source cross-platform apps.
 I cannot underscore the crucial role that these tools played in allowing me to escape the lock-in of Microsoft's ecosystem.
 As I [wrote](ttps://2018.ar.al/681/) back then: "I still can't believe that I've basically switched to a different platform in less than a day.
 And by switched, I mean that I am up and running and being nearly as productive as I was on my PC."

 In other words, there were convenient bridges for me to walk over; I didn't have to brave the rough seas to get to the other side.